 Ingram Planetarium

-Visitors looking for more of an out-of-this-world museum experience can check out the Ingram Planetarium in Sunset Beach.
-This state-of-the-art planetarium has an 85-seat SciDome Sky Theater with high-definition digital protection and a surround-sound system.
-The theater shows educational programs about space exploration and astronomy, along with laser light shows with music from artists such as Taylor Swift.
-In addition, the interactive exhibits in the Paul Dennis Science Hall are a place for fun, hands-on learning.
+For an adventure beyond the shoreline, head to Ingram Planetarium in Sunset Beach.
+This state-of-the-art planetarium has an 85-seat SciDome Sky Theater with high-definition views and a surround-sound system.
+The theater shows educational programs about space exploration and astronomy, deep space, celestial events, and immersive laser music shows (including fan favorites like Taylor Swift).

 Sunset Beach Swing Bridge